bhavani-65/text-extraction/README.md

 1. Install dependencies using `pip install -r requirements.txt`.
 2. Run the application using `python main.py`.

-## Usage

-1. Access the application at [http://localhost:5000](http://localhost:5000).
-2. Enter a keyword in the input field and submit the form to search for information in PDF files.

-## License

-[Your License Here]

 ## OUTPUT IMAGES:
 1.uploading Page
 https://1drv.ms/i/c/96deefaebc2d288a/EdYASSh4OfdHt714G0vwwP8BmaaOBZ9__3Y_swFx8t5ROw?e=v53TrX